Qualitative Research Examples: Four Studies That Show The Work

 It's used to form hypotheses, understand motivations, test how language and concepts land, and explore territory that a survey can't reach.
 Common uses include foundational category research, concept and message testing, product development input, and customer experience diagnostics.

-A diary study captures behavior over time, in context, respondents log entries as things happen.
+A diary study captures behavior over time and in context, respondents log entries as things happen.
 An IDI captures a respondent's memory, interpretation, and reasoning about behavior in a single session.
 Diaries are better for usage habits and moments of decision; IDIs are better for belief systems, attitudes, and probing specific incidents.

 It depends on the number of segments that matter.
 The traditional n=20 convention works when you're studying one relatively homogeneous group; it breaks down when you need segment-level findings across multiple audiences.
-AI-moderated approaches let teams reach medium-to-large samples while preserving conversational depth, useful when the brief demands both breadth and the "why."
+AI-moderated approaches let teams reach medium-to-large samples (often n=150–300) while preserving conversational depth, useful when the brief demands both breadth and the "why."

-Related Reading
+Related reading

 The New Shopper Geography: Quick Commerce, Live Commerce, Social Commerce